Day-by-Day / January 18, 1803

 January 18, 1803

-Washington, DC Meriwether Lewis delivers President Thomas Jefferson‘s confidential message to the U.S. Congress proposing that they fund an expedition to the Western ocean.
+In Washington City, Meriwether Lewis delivers President Thomas Jefferson‘s confidential message to the U.S. Congress proposing that they fund an expedition to the Western ocean.
+Also on this day, Jefferson writes to the governor of Kentucky to ease his citizens’ concerns regarding the closure of the port of New Orleans.

 Expedition Proposed